Everyone can be secure.

 I hope what I write proves useful to you and your family.
 It took me years to learn what you're going to do in a few minutes.

 When I started this site, I said I would not accept donations.
-However, after several people asked, and in light of the fact the site costs over $200 a year to host on Squarespace (since 2014), I've added this option.
+However, after several people asked, and in light of the fact the site costs over $200 a year to host on Squarespace (since 2014), I have added this option.
+Thanks to contributions, I almost break-even on the hosting costs.